 - Lift explosively, lower under control.
-Both the lifting and lowering portion of the lift stimulate muscle growth, so we should make the most of both.
-We don’t want to jerk or throw the weights, but we do want to accelerate them, engaging our muscles fully right from the beginning of the lift, improving the strength curve.
-The reason we want to lower the weights under control is that it forces our muscles to resist the weight as they lengthen, stimulating a bit of extra muscle growth.
-Bonus points if you can keep tension on your muscles throughout the range of motion, especially with isolation lifts.
+The lifting and lowering portion of the lift both stimulate muscle growth, so we should make the most of both.
+We don’t want to jerk or throw the weights, but we do want to accelerate them, engaging our muscles fully right from the beginning of the lift.

 - Focus on progressive overload.
-The trick to getting bigger and stronger over time is to have a programmed workout routine and to write down how much weight you’re lifting, how many reps you’re able to get, and how many sets you’re doing.
-Then in your next workout, try to lift more weight, do more reps, or add more sets.
-That way you’re always pushing your limits and provoking new waves of adaptations.
+The trick to getting bigger and stronger over time is to have a programmed workout routine.
+Write down how much weight you’re lifting, how many reps you’re able to get, and how many sets you’re doing.
+In your next workout, try to lift more weight, do more reps, or add more sets.

 This makes our hypertrophy workouts look quite a bit different from strength training, CrossFit, and even most bodybuilding workouts (although good bodybuilding workouts will use most of these principles).
 Our bulking program does all of this, but it’s not the only one.
 There are a lot of good bulking programs out there.